jive-vlbi/sched/README.md

 conda env create -f pySCHED.yaml
 conda activate pySCHED

+## Update

+The command to update pySCHED is: sudo pip3 install --upgrade pythonSCHED

+Or when using a conda installation: conda activate pySCHED pip install --upgrade pythonSCHED

 ## Usage

 After executing either the pip or conda installation method, the executable `sched.py` should be available in your $PATH.